You are currently viewing Avebury Stone Circle on Film: A Morning Among Wiltshire’s Ancient Stones

 Photographing with Kentmere Pan 100

 The Bronica, with its mechanical solidity and waist-level viewfinder, slows you down.
 You notice more.
 You compose with care.
 And you listen.
+This is much the same rhythm I found walking Calleva’s Roman walls with the same camera — a slower, more deliberate way of walking ancient ruins with film photography.

 I spent hours walking, watching, and waiting for the light to drift just so.
 The images I brought back aren’t records — they’re impressions.
 Glimpses of something mythic, a place where land and legend blur.